Calligula87/BG2V/README.md

 Story videos need to be tested (as I'm not far enough in the story - your help is highly appreciated!) - if slow please do not report it. (this is known and I need to decide what to do)
 Report only if crashes happens!
 With log please.

-#Others behaviour  left
+-Others behaviour  left
   - Rapid Save Button: when executed it freezes for few second the game.
 Please wait
   - Menu Buttons might require a second touch before entering the window.
 Please let me know if struggling.
 I got used to.

 ## A small thought and AI disclaimer